geneontology/noctua_app_stack/production/README.md

 ### [WIP] Using non-master/non-noctua-models model source

+WARNING: This is not currently working as expected.
+WIP.

 Working through the example of wanting to use `devops-noctua-models-experimental` (master) instead of the usual `noctua-models`.